Bachelor of Science

 GU in a View

-Pursue a unique career where you'll educate outside of public school.
+Pursue a unique career where you'll educate outside of the public school classroom.
 Educational studies is an excellent choice for those interested in museum education, national parks/outdoor education, community education programs, mission/ministry education, or private institutions.

 Choose from one of the following concentrations to narrow your studies: Christian education, early childhood, elementary, special education and teaching English to speakers of other languages.